 Yuyukai Social Welfare Corporation's nursing home project, Takamatsu | Photo: Canada Wood Japan BUILDING A MARKET OVER THE LONG TERM B.C. has been shipping lumber to Japan for nearly 100 years.
 Shipments began after the Great Kanto earthquake in 1923 to help Tokyo rebuild.
 In the 1970s, as the Japanese economy grew rapidly and living standards increased, the demand for housing rose dramatically.
 Realizing that the traditional post-and-beam approach could not meet these needs, the Japanese government looked for alternatives.
 Under the leadership of the BC Council of Forest Industries (COFI), the Canadian industry introduced 2x4 construction to Japanese officials.
 COFI understood that Japanese officials tend to exhaustively evaluate and research products before approving them, and so offered extensive technical and research to support the recognition of 2x4 housing construction within Japan's Building Standard Law.
 Recognizing Japan's preference for high-quality products, Canadian industry worked with Japanese stakeholders to develop "J grade" as a high-quality S-P-F specifically for the Japanese market.
-Combined with extensive marketing, including the demonstration "COFI house" on the grounds of the Canadian embassy, Canada was soon established as the preferred supplier to Japan.
+COFI launched a Caravan campaign in the late 1970s, building over 100 2x4 demonstration homes across Japan.
+Canada was soon established as the preferred supplier to Japan.
 By the end of the 1980s, more than 13,000 2x4 homes were being built every year.
 The expansion of the building code in the late 1980s to allow multi-storey wood-frame housing construction opened up an even larger market for 2x4 construction.
 As builder capacity grew, sales started to take off in the mid 1990s.
-Today, the 2x4 market is split roughly 50:50 between single- and multi-family starts, making it an example of how to extend a market through innovation and responsiveness.
-This same approach is now being used to grow the non-residential market.

-MEASURING PROGRESS

-2x4-growing popularity

-Canada introduced Japan to 2x4 construction for home building in the early 1970s with the expectation of building a market for North American-style housing.
+Based on COFI Japan 2023 market research, wood consumption among Japan's leading 2x4 wood processors indicates increasing diversification into non-residential and multi-family end uses.
+Japan's leading 2x4 panel plants currently utilize 64 percent of their wood in single family, 20% in multi-family and 16 percent in non-residential applications.
+MEASURING PROGRESS 2x4-growing popularity Canada introduced Japan to 2x4 construction for home building in the early 1970s with the expectation of building a market for North American-style housing.
 The results have far exceeded initial goals.
-Since the Japanese government introduced a building code in 1974 allowing for 2x4 construction, the market has grown to about 96,000 starts in 2021, or a 11.2 percent market share of all starts.
+Since the Japanese government introduced a building code in 1974 allowing for 2x4 construction, the market has grown to about 91,200 starts in 2022, or a 10.6 percent market share of all starts.
 This growth has been highlighted with constant innovation supported by Canadian marketing efforts, including updates on fire proofing, more energy-efficient approaches to 2x4 construction and expansion to multi-family homes.
+Japan is increasingly adopting 2x4 construction for mid-rise buildings, with a cumulative total of 150 completed projects, ranging from 4 to 6 storeys.
+New Wooden Hospital Serves as a Prototype for the Future